Gabegi/ApiPerformanceComparison_Controller_MinimalAPI_FastEndpoint/README.md

 DELETE /products/{id}

 …and you have 10k+ products, you definitely want Dictionary<int, Product>.
 Otherwise every single request by ID will loop through thousands of items — not great for performance.

+# Performance issues

+Here’s the catch:

+System.Text.Json doesn’t stream IEnumerable<T> by default — it buffers the entire enumeration into a List<T> before serializing.